mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s2_mk1.rst

 brighter and the headphone output louder.

 The Kontrol S2 MK1 can be distinguished from the Mk2 by the jog wheels.
-The top of the jog wheels on the Mk1 are black; The top of the jog wheels on the MK2 are shiny aluminum; The Kontrol S2 Mk3 does not have effects knobs at the top.
+The S2 MK1 has pressure sensitive jog wheels made of black plastic, while the S2 MK2 has touch sensitive jog wheels made of shiny aluminium;
+The Kontrol S2 MK3 does not have effects knobs at the top.

 .. versionadded:: 2.3.4